wger-project/flutter/README.md

-# Mobile app for wger
+# Mobile app for wger Workout Manager

 Mobile app for wger written with flutter, still in early stages of development.
 As soon as it is finished, it will be published in the different play stores.